mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 That's it for this part, hope it wasn't tedious.
 Let me know if you found it interesting.

-Any feedback is also appreciated.
-Stay tuned for part 3! 😎
+Any other feedback is also appreciated!
+Stay tuned for part 3 😎